nunnun/push-categorised-message/draft-nakajima-webpush-problem-statement.md

 There are two potential use case of Web Push Emergency Alerting notification.

 The first use case is a Web-based Signage.
-Digital signage has widely deployed among the world.
-Signages located at public area such as train station or street play a significant role in natural disaster or accident by providing the evacuation alert or correct informations.
-Recent few years W3C worked on Web-based signage which has Web browser is embedded, allowing to display or play Web content.
-Disaster use case is proposed in W3C Web-based Signage Scenarios and Use Cases {{SignageUseCase}}.
+Digital signage has widely deployed aroung the world.
+Signages located at public areas, such as on train station or on the street , play a significant role in natural disaster or accidents by providing evacuation alert or useful informations.
+In recent years, the W3C has worked on Web-based signage which has a Web browser embedded, allowing it to display Web content.
+The disaster notification use case is proposed in W3C Web-based Signage Scenarios and Use Cases {{SignageUseCase}}.

 The second use case is an over-the-top emergency alerting system operated by a local authorities or a government.
 An emgergency alerting of an major natural